Is Squarespace A Good Website Builder? Squarespace Review For Business

-Squarespace had a great website builder before launching its 7.1 version, but the latest version now makes it easier than ever for beginners to create a beautiful website.
-If you own or manage a small, local business and don’t have the resources to hire a website designer, this is the tool for you.
-Squarespace includes multiple features perfect for small businesses.
+The latest version of Squarespace makes it even easier for beginners to create a beautiful website.
+If you own or manage a small, local business and don’t have the resources to hire a website designer, this tool could be for you.

 - It has an “Undo” button!
 Neither Weebly nor GoDaddy have this button, but Wix and Squarespace do.
 Squarespace also gives you a chance to discard all changes you’ve made since you last saved them.